adzap/voice_form/README.markdown

       MIN_AGE = 18

       voice_form do
+        setup do
+          # Do stuff here before the form is run
+        end

         field(:age, :max_length => 3, :attempts => 3) do
           prompt :speak => "Please enter your age", :timeout => 2